-credit to kazu and nrte96 for many of the examples used in this page
+credit to kazu for many of the examples used in this page

 LST Stacking (left) is different from ST Stacking (right) where you only use S on the left two columns.
 Note how LST Stacking is a bit denser—this leads to a higher efficiency ceiling.